 Uptown Beer Garden (Philadelphia)

 What started as a premier outdoor hang in Center City Philly has now transitioned to a winter wonderland!
-Throughout November and December Uptown Beer Garden is U-Ville, a Seuss-ian Christmas bar with Grinch-inspired decor and holiday cocktails.
-There are plenty of amazing photos ops with a Christmas tree, Grinch-shaped neon, a light tunnel and more!
+Throughout November and December Uptown Beer Garden transforms into a highly-spirited Christmas bar, The Uptown Express, with holiday movie-inspired decor and cocktails.
+There are plenty of amazing photos ops with a glittering Christmas tree, Grinch-shaped neon, a light tunnel and more!
 This is an outdoor bar with heat, but it does get cold, so plan ahead and bundle up!
-U-Ville’s central location means that it’s right across from Love Park and City Hall, where there are plenty more Christmas festivities to be enjoyed.
+This central location means that it’s right across from Love Park and City Hall, where there are plenty more Christmas festivities to be enjoyed.
 1500 JFK Blvd., Philadelphia; (267) 639-4493.

-From November 17 through January 2, this popular Mexican restaurant on Main Street in Manayunk gets a holiday makeover and becomes Senor Grinch’s.
+From November 17 through January 2, this popular Mexican restaurant on Main Street in Manayunk gets a holiday makeover to become Senor Grinch’s.
 The entire exterior of the building is decked out with lights, and in dining room and bar are all aglow with more lights, a video fireplace, hanging ornaments and candy canes, tinsel trees and plenty of nods to iconic holiday pop culture moments, like Home Alone, National Lampoon’s Christmas Vacation, Rudolph the Red Nosed Reindeer and, of course, Dr. Seuss’s Grinch.
-Try one of the thematic cocktails from the special holiday menu, like the Bad Santa (a tiki number with light and dark rum with triple sec, orgeat and lime) and the Dreidel, Dreidel, Dreidel (an allspice pineapple marg with blue curacao).
+Try one of the thematic cocktails from the special holiday menu, like the Bad Santa’s Blood Orange Crush (a vodka number with multiple kinds of OJ and sprite) and the Dreidel, Dreidel, Dreidel (an allspice pineapple marg with blue curacao).
 4410 Main St., Philadelphia; (267) 331-5874.

-The charming town of Media in Delaware County now has its own Christmas pop-up bar, Jingle on State!
-Nestled inside Diego’s Cantina, a lively Mexican restaurant and tequila bar.
-The already-cozy space inside Diego’s has been holiday-ified with tons of lights, and the bar’s exterior is home to a Christmas, tree, Santa’s chair and a mailbox for mailing those wish lists to Old St. Nick.
+The charming town of Media in Delaware County now has its own Christmas pop-up bar, Jingle on State, nestled inside State Street Pub, a lively watering hole and restaurant.
+The already-cozy space has been holiday-ified inside and out with tons of lights, a Christmas, tree, Santa’s chair and a mailbox for mailing those wish lists to Old St. Nick.
 Once you’ve snapped the requisite Instagram shot outside, head to the bar for a special cocktail, like spiced cranberry margaritas.
-Pro tip: Diego’s kitchen is open til midnight on Friday and Saturday for your late-night cravings!
-214 West State St., Media; (484) 442-8741
+Pro tip: State Street Pub is open til 2 a.m. every day for your late-night cravings!
+37 E. State St., Media; (610) 627-2515.

 Miracle on 6th (Pittsburgh)

-For years, the international Miracle group of pop-up bars has been wowing guests in Pittsburgh, and this year it’s back with an even bigger location: Miracle on 6th!
-Managed by The Warren Bar) this all-Christmas-everything pop-up benefits Alexis Joy Foundation and 412 Food Rescue.
-Miracle on 6th is everything you could hope for from a holiday-themed drinking experience: shiny tinsel and lights everywhere, hundreds of ornaments, cups of cheer served in kitschy glassware, plus events like the world’s largest ugly Christmas sweater party.
+For years, the international Miracle group of pop-up bars has been wowing guests in Pittsburgh, and this year it’s back with Miracle on 6th!
+Managed by The Warren Bar, this all-Christmas-everything pop-up is everything you could hope for from a holiday-themed drinking experience: shiny tinsel and lights everywhere, hundreds of ornaments, cups of cheer served in kitschy glassware, plus events like the world’s largest ugly Christmas sweater party.
 There is also a private party room where you can host the cocktail soiree of your dreams!
-137 6th St., Pittsburgh; (412) 431-5282
+137 6th St., Pittsburgh; (412) 431-5282.

-Where are your favorite spots in PA to enjoy holiday cheer with a drink in hand?
+Where are your Christmas bars in Pennsylvania to enjoy holiday cheer with a drink in hand?
 Let us know here or on the PA Eats Facebook page!